Candy

 About Candy

-Candy — abbreviation for Chats are not dead yet — was developed by Michael Weibel (@weibelm) and Patrick Stadler (@pstadler) on behalf of their former employer Amiado Group.
+Candy — abbreviation for Chats are not dead yet — was developed by Michael Weibel (@weibelm) and Patrick Stadler (@pstadler).

 Fork me on GitHub